pydata/xarray/doc/plotting.rst

 Step plots
 ~~~~~~~~~~

-As an alternative, also a step lot similar to matplotlib's ``plt.step`` can be
+As an alternative, also a step plot similar to matplotlib's ``plt.step`` can be
 made using 1D data.

 .. ipython:: python